azamlerc/everyone/README.md

 # AI ❤️ Databases, for everyone!

-What if you could build a full-stack web application — with a cloud database, geospatial search, vector embeddings, and a conversational AI interface — without writing a single line of code or having any prior database experience?
+What if you could build a full-stack web application — with a cloud database, geospatial search, natural language queries, and a conversational AI interface — without writing a single line of code or having any prior database experience?
 This project shows that you can.

 A new protocol called MCP (Model Context Protocol) lets Claude connect directly to external tools and data sources.
 Paired with MongoDB, this unlocks capabilities that used to require a professional developer and makes them accessible to anyone willing to have a conversation.
 What follows is a series of chats that build, step by step, a real production-quality application using MongoDB Atlas, Atlas Vector Search, GeoJSON radius search, and Claude tool use — entirely through natural language.